 Graceland University is accredited by the Higher Learning Commission (North Central Association of Colleges and Schools) and by the National Council for Accreditation of Teacher Education (NCATE).

-9. Kaplan University (Ft.
-Lauderdale, FL)
+9. Kaplan University (Chicago, IL)

 Kaplan University was founded in 1937.
 It provides undergraduate and graduate degree programs and continuing professional education via its online and on-site campuses.